-- Completion of a minimum of 39 credit hours in the required listed courses within 7 years of admittance to the Program. - Successful completion, defense, and acceptance of either a Scholarly Project or Thesis by the Project/Thesis Committee and Graduate School. - Be enrolled as a graduate student in the semester of planned graduation. - Applied for graduation through the Graduate School the semester of planned graduation. - Additional graduation requirements by the Graduate School are found at http://bulletin.appstate.edu/content.php?catoid=7&navoid=294&hl=appeal&returnto=search#graduation-reguirements
+- Completion of a minimum of 39 credit hours in the required listed courses within 7 years of admittance to the Program. - Successful completion, defense, and acceptance of either a Scholarly Project or Thesis by the Project/Thesis Committee and Graduate School. - Be enrolled as a graduate student in the semester of planned graduation. - Applied for graduation through the Graduate School the semester of planned graduation. - Additional graduation requirements are provided by the Graduate School.